As the Electric Pressure Cooker is becoming more popular and the availability online is much easier, it’s hard to know

 Size and Colour Options

 Depending on how many people you are cooking will affect your decision on whether you want a large pressure cooker or a small pressure cooker and if it’s important for you to have colour matching kitchen equipment you need to know if the Instant Pot vs King Pro are the best pressure cookers to fit that bill.

 The Instant Pot Duo 7-in-1 has 3 size options, the new Instant Pot 3L, the 6L and an 8L pot.
 You have to remember that although the pot says 6L you can’t fill it to the top so the amount you can cook isn’t that amount.
 That said, the standard size is 6L and for most things that size seems to be sufficient for the average family, if you want to do lots of batch cooking or if you have a larger family then it could be worth your while investing in the bigger size.

 There is only 1 colour for this Instant Pot and that is the stainless steel with black lid.

 So how does the Pressure King Pro compare?
 Apart from the basic pressure king pro digital pressure cooker chrome, there is a 3L, in the 8 in 1 range and it comes in Red, Chrome or Black.
 There is a 5L in the 12 in 1 range which also has colours Red, Chrome and Black and finally there is a 6L, 20 in1 in chrome.

 As you would expect if you compare pressure cooker prices, the 3L, and 5L sizes on the Pressure King Pro are less cost than the Instant Pot.
 When you go to the 6L in the Pressure King Pro it’s only just less price than the 8L Instant Pot, although there are more features.

-When it comes to the cooking features, they both have similar capabilities.
+When it comes to the cooking features, both of these multi – cookers have similar cooking functions.